yulunwu8/Optically-Shallow-Deep/README.md

 A log file, an intermediate multi-band geotiff, and a preview PNG are also generated in the output folder.
 They can be deleted after the processing.

+Known issue (Mar 30, 2024): when ACOLITE L2R is used as input on Windows, small areas of ODW pixels may be misidentified as OSW.
+We are actively working on this.

 **Sample Sentinel-2 scene and output:**

 <img src="images/TOA.jpeg"  height="500">